terryaney/KatApp.Provider/katapp documentation.md

 RBLe Results | Results from RBLe Service
 KatApp Plugin | Jquery plugin to enable KatApp's KatApp element | HTML element that is target for the KatApp.
-Example: `<div id="KatApp"></div>` Host Platform | Web Application hosting the KatApp, i.e. Life@Work / Phoneix Kaml | _KatApp Markup Language_ is a combination of HTML, CSS, and Javascript where the HTML supports attribute decoration to bind elements to CalcEngine results.
+Example: `<div id="KatApp"></div>` Host Platform | Web Application hosting the KatApp Kaml | _KatApp Markup Language_ is a combination of HTML, CSS, and Javascript where the HTML supports attribute decoration to bind elements to CalcEngine results.
 Kaml View | Kaml file dynamically used by KatApp.
 Kaml View CMS | System for updating Kaml View.